Key Takeaways

 Oklahoma vs. the Nation

 Oklahoma consistently ranks among the most dangerous states for drivers.
-In 2024, Oklahoma ranked 13th nationally for highest traffic fatality rate.
+In a July 2025 TRIP report, Oklahoma ranked 13th nationally for highest traffic fatality rate.
 The numbers tell a stark story:

 | Metric | Oklahoma | National Average |